-- Adults should remember to dress appropriately while in the company of students. - Adults should not use 'sexually suggestive' language or jokes in front of students. - Overt or excessive displays of affection in public are inappropriate. - There are always exceptions and attitudes vary with each individual.
+- > Adults should remember to dress appropriately while in the company of students. - > Adults should not use 'sexually suggestive' language or jokes in front of students. - > Overt or excessive displays of affection in public are inappropriate. - There are always exceptions and attitudes vary with each individual.
 Don't take it personally if your student prefers a more formal relationship.
-Each student is different.
+Each student is different. - > Adults model respectful communication- tone, words, and volume. - > Adults are aware and careful with making "jokes" to avoid unintentionally hurting or offending.

-School - Report Cards
+School - Attendance & Report Cards